Kendi42/Small-Business-Ecommerce-Site/README.md

 # Application Walkthrough
 # Overview Before Login
 ## Landing page
 <p>This is the first page the user lands on.
-Here they have a search bar to look up products and stores, filter buttons, to filter their product recommendation in terms of category, as well as a side navigation menu, to access other sections of the platform</p>
+Here they have a search bar to look up products and stores, filter-buttons, to filter their product recommendation in terms of category, as well as a side navigation menu, to access other sections of the platform</p>
 <img src="https://github.com/Kendi42/Small-Business-Ecommerce-Site/blob/0db797963f99d781eeb9f48fad495495ea323cae/Project%20Screenshots/1.%20Landing%20Page.png" width="1280" height="800"/>

 ## Product Recommendations